LinkedSoftwareDependencies/Components-Generator.js/README.md

 * A primitive type such as `boolean, number, string`, which will be mapped to an [XSD type](https://componentsjs.readthedocs.io/en/latest/configuration/components/parameters/)
 * Another class, which will be mapped to the component `@id`.
 * A record or interface containing key-value pairs where each value matches one of the possible options.
 Nesting is allowed.
+* Reference to a generic type that is defined on the class.
 * An array, tuple, union, or intersection over any of the allowed types.

 Here is an example that showcases all of these options: